U.S. Anti-Doping Agency strips Armstrong of titles for cheating

 In losing his titles, Armstrong joins Canadian Ben Johnson and American Marion Jones as the highest-profile athletes to lose championships as a result of doping sanctions.

-Johnson was stripped of the 1988 Seoul Olympics 100 meters title after testing positive for a steroid, while Jones lost her 2000 Sydney Olympics 100, 200 and 4x400 meters relay gold medals when she confessed she had been taking drugs at the time.
+Johnson was stripped of the 1988 Seoul Olympics 100 metres title after testing positive for a steroid, while Jones lost her 2000 Sydney Olympics 100, 200 and 4x400 metres relay gold medals when she confessed she had been taking drugs at the time.

 Armstrong may not be able to simply turn his back on the saga and walk away with his head held high.